oHaruki/YouTubeUploaderElectron/readme.md

 ## Overview

 YouTube Auto Uploader is a desktop application that automatically uploads gameplay videos to YouTube from a monitored folder.
-Perfect for content creators who want to streamline their workflow.

 ## Key Features